spdx/spdx-spec/chapters/appendix-II-SPDX-license-expressions.md

     (GPL-2.0+ WITH Bison-exception-2.2)

-The current set of valid exceptions can be found in [Appendix I, section 2](appendix-I-SPDX-license-list.md#I.2).
-For the most up to date set of exceptions please see [spdx.org/licenses](https://spdx.org/licenses).
+The current set of valid exceptions can be found in [SPDX License Exception List](https://spdx.org/licenses/exceptions-index.html).
 If the applicable exception is not found on the SPDX License Exception List, then use a single `<license-ref>` to represent the entire license terms (including the exception).

 ### 4) Order of Precedence and Parentheses